cse-sim/cse/doc/src/records/zone.md

   ----------- ----------------------- ---------------------------------------------------- -------------- -----------------
               0 $\leq$ *x* $\leq$ 1   1 when cooling was used in *previous* hour, else 0   No             hourly

-The following apply to *znModel* = CZM.

 **znTH=*float***

-Heating set point
+Heating set point for znModel=CZM.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------